VEXtraterrestrial-Dawgs/2020-rise-above/notes/2021-01-06 Meeting Notes.md

 #### Progress and Today’s Meeting

-- I continued to practice, hitting over 75 a couple of times, but sometimes make one mistake, causing me to score 40 or under 40.
+- I continued to practice, hitting over 70 a couple of times, but sometimes miss the middle riser of the purple row, causing me to score 40 or under 40.
 Apart from that, I didn’t do anything.

 ## Programming Notes - Tavas